rodalton/call-analytics/README.md

 git clone https://github.com/rodalton/call-analytics.git
 ```

 If needed, open the `resource.properties` file and update the IBM Cloud Object Storage endpoint details to align with the location of your IBM COS instance.
+See IBM Cloud Object Storage below to understand how this property is used.

 Build the WAR file to deploy to IBM Cloud
 ```
 mvn clean install
 ```
 ### 3. Create the db schema
 Use the SQL from the `db2.ddl` file to build a db schema.
 Open the Db2 Warehouse on Cloud service created earlier, open the console and use the Run SQL option to build the schema.
+See Db2 Warehouse on IBM Cloud below for more information on our database structure.

 ### 4. Create an IBM COS bucket
-This web-app expects .wav files to be hosted in an IBM COS bucket.
+Our web-app expects .wav files to be hosted in an IBM COS bucket.
 If required, create a new bucket to host your call recordings.

 ### 5. Update the manifest.yml file
 Open the `manifest.yml` file and update.
 Include the names of the IBM Cloud services created above.
 Change the application name and other values as required.